Ayuremi/md5/WORKLOG.md

 ### 2024/05/29
 Worked on first step on MD5 main algorithim.
 Went on another goose chase because of an error message from parseInt.
 I love java.

+### 2024/05/30
+Finished the functionF and started to move on to the next step

+### 2024/05/31
+Changed how the functionF function works in order to use it for the whole md5 main alogrithm